 - Become a feature on your blog in the form of a great CTA

 Now you have the right tools to attract the right people.
-Time to focus on the traffic.
-If you want this to be successful, you need to get traffic that matches your mailing list and offering.
+Time to focus on traffic.
+If you want this to be successful, you need to get traffic that matches your mailing list and offer.
 Make sure you understand this completely and don’t overlook it!
 It’s probably the most important step.